-As a student of the programme, you will be part of a multi-disciplinary milieu in close collaboration with the Centre for European Research at Gothenburg University.
-We offer you a unique possibility to combine historic and theoretical knowledge with contemporary social and political perspectives on today’s challenges in Europe.
-The humanities track is a collaboration between the Faculty of Humanities and the Faculty of Social Sciences, and teachers from history, history of ideas, political science, history of economy, sociology, and theory of science contribute to our teaching.
-You will have access to a wide range of mentors involved in a diversity of research areas.
+As a student of the Master’s Programme in European Studies, you will be part of a multi-disciplinary milieu in close collaboration with the Centre for European Research at Gothenburg University (CERGU).
+We offer you a unique possibility to combine historic and theoretical knowledge with social and political perspectives on contemporary challenges in Europe.

 Programme structure and content

-The first semester of the humanities track consists of three mandatory courses: European Heritage and Identity, European Borderland, Political and Public Spheres and Spaces in European History and Culture.
+The first semester of the humanities track consists of three mandatory courses: European Heritage and Identity, European Borderlands, and Political and Public Spheres and Spaces in European History and Culture.

 In the second semester, you can choose elective courses in Sweden or abroad, or do an internship for a half or full semester.

 In the third semester, you choose first one of the following semi-elective courses: Central and Eastern Europe: fully European or the European other?, Social Europe, European Environment and Energy or Europe in the World.
 Secondly, you choose one of the four methods courses: